sarahhe05/Starry-Sticker-Shop-Analysis/README.md

 This is an analysis of the online shop data from my small business, Starry Sticker Shop.

 ## Data
 I downloaded sales and customer review data from 2020 to 2023 from my Etsy shop.
 There are a total of 266 rows representing 266 sales.
 I merged and cleaned the DataFrames as necessary.
-The columns I utilized in my analysis are: `Sale Date`, `Quantity`, `Item Total`, `Date Shipped`, `Ship State`, `Ship Country`, `Processing Time`, `Rating`, `Review`, `Review Category`, `Sentiment`, and `Sentiment Category`.
+The columns I utilized in my analysis are: `Sale Date`, `Quantity`, `Item Total`, `Date Shipped`, `Ship State`, `Ship Country`, `Rating`, and `Review`.
+From there, I converted between data types and filtered missing values, manipulating the existing features to create `Processing Time`, `Review Category`, `Sentiment`, and `Sentiment Category`.

 **Descriptions of Columns**
 - `Sale Date`: the date the order was placed